dev-tr26/MannKaBot/README.md

 # MannKaBot — Voice AI Journal

-A beautiful, voice-powered AI journal that listens in Hindi (and other Indian languages), understands your emotions, and responds with compassionate AI support — powered by **Sarvam AI**.
+A beautiful, voice-powered AI journal that listens in Hindi (and other Indian languages), understands your emotions, and responds with compassionate AI support — powered by **Sarvam AI models**.

 ---